 Members can use the “Years” dropdown to create longer-term RRG charts.
 The choices available are 1, 3, 5 and 10-years.
 Longer duration charts take longer to load.

-Members can click and drag the resize icon in the lower right corner of the RRG chart to resize the size of the chart.
+Members can click and drag the resize icon in the lower right corner of the RRG chart to change the size of the chart.
 In addition, you can click the “Maximize” icon in the upper right corner of the chart to expand it to occupy the entire browser window.